 The vast majority of staff employed by NHS organisations receive NHS or equivalent pay and are on NHS terms and conditions of service.
-Terms and conditions of service include such details as holidays and sick leave entitlement and contractual redundancy benefits.
-For staff directly employed by NHS organisations, these are set out in the NHS terms and conditions of service handbook, and for NHS employed medical and dental staff in their relevant terms and conditions of service.
+Terms and conditions of service include such details as holiday and sick leave entitlement and contractual redundancy benefits.
+For staff directly employed by NHS organisations these are set out in the NHS terms and conditions of service handbook and for NHS employed medical and dental staff in their relevant terms and conditions of service

-These documents may cover more than contractual terms and conditions issues, and therefore these may not all automatically transfer under TUPE.
+These documents may cover more than strictly contractual terms and conditions issues and therefore they may not all automatically transfer under TUPE.
 Please contact your HR department or trade union representative for further advice.

-How will my transfer affect my pay and terms and conditions?
+How will my pay and terms and conditions be affected if I transfer?